Click here to open Mailvelope in the Chrome app store. Then click Install. When the confirmation prompt appears, click Install.

 Depending on the webmail provider, Mailvelope offers two levels of integration:

-In the following we describe the second variant and explain usage of the Mailvelope components for message encryption and decryption.
+The following describes the lighter integration of the Mailvelope components for message encryption and decryption.

 Email messages are created and encrypted in an external editor.